-In general, ocular pain and decreased visual acuity occurs 6-12 hours after the injury.
+In general, ocular pain, photophobia, redness, and decreased visual acuity occur 6-12 hours after the injury.
 This lag time involves an unexplained pattern of corneal sensory loss and return and is thought to indicate a probable photochemical injury rather than a thermal injury to the cornea.

 UV keratitis and UV keratoconjunctivitis are the only radiant exposure conditions of the cornea that occur with any significant frequency in the United States.

 No reported mortality occurs.
 Morbidity results from UV radiation damage to the superficial corneal epithelium, which usually heals spontaneously within 48-72 hours of the exposure.
 Long-term sequelae, which may result from superinfection, are rare.

 No difference in incidence is observed between males and females.